-The following is a list of tips that I have found in various experts’ websites and books that I have followed consistently.
-I would recommend that all Fifty-Plus Nomad, whether they are packing light or not, do the following:
+The following is a list of tips that I have found on various experts’ websites and books that I have followed consistently.
+I would recommend that all Fifty-Plus Nomads, whether they are packing light or not, do the following:

 - Take only things you can part with.
-Chances are some of the stuff you pack, particularly garments, will be lost, stolen, left behind, improperly cleaned, etc. (Often in Emerging Countries, clothes are hand washed and beaten, which tends to make them threadbare quickly but extremely clean).
+Chances are some of the stuff you pack, particularly garments, will be lost, stolen, left behind, improperly cleaned, etc. (Often in Third World countries clothes are hand washed and beaten, which tends to make them threadbare quickly but extremely clean).

 Some Other Ways to Pack Light and Well

 - One of the more natural ways to reduce weight nowadays is to limit how many paper items you take with you on a trip.
 Between smartphone apps and Kindle-like devices, you do not need to take along maps, guidebooks, reading material, etc. That said, I must admit that if I am taking a short trip, I will usually take paper books and maps with me because I find them easier to read and use.

 - If you have access to a car, place your clothes on hangers and hang the clothes upon the cars’ backseat hanger rack (usually on top of the window).
 I have read that there are devices designed for this purpose, but have never tried them.